 20mg levitra Yes, but please bring your own bath towel.

 I’ve had physical therapy before and it wasn’t helpful.
 How are you different?

-Without knowing the type of physical therapy you had, we cannot draw a comparison.
-However, “traditional” outpatient physical therapy usually emphasizes passive treatments (e.g., ultrasound, hot packs, massage), which aren’t supported by research to help chronic conditions.
-Our focus is teaching you how to exercise properly so your pain is controlled long-term.
-Therefore, the majority of your treatment with us will involve careful muscle retraining, stretching and endurance exercise under the watchful eye of a highly skilled physical therapist.
-We occasionally use manual therapy (i.e., skilled hand techniques) and certain modalities to supplement your exercise program, but they are not the focus of treatment.
-If appropriate, we also may help you develop healthier eating habits to promote recovery, fat loss and endurance.
+see url Without knowing the type of physical therapy you had, it’s impossible to compare.
+However, “traditional” outpatient physical therapy often includes considerable passive treatments (e.g., ultrasound, hot packs, massage), which aren’t supported by research to help chronic conditions.
+Our focus is teaching you safe movement mechanics to control the cause of your pain.
+Therefore, most of your treatment will involve careful muscle retraining, stretching and endurance exercise under the watchful eye of a highly skilled physical therapist.
+We occasionally use manual therapy (i.e., skilled hand techniques) and certain modalities to supplement your program, but they are not the focus of treatment.
+When requested, we can also help you develop healthier eating habits to promote recovery, fat loss and endurance.

 I’d like to come for physical therapy, but I don’t have a referral.
 Do I need one?